Guerlain 1965 EDC

 Habit Rouge

 Guerlain Habit Rouge is a Cologne launched in 1965, created by Jean-Paul Guerlain.
-Habit Rouge opens with Bergamot, Lemon, Lime, and Orange, settles into a heart of Cinnamon, Carnation, Rose, and Jasmine, and dries down to a base of Amber, Benzoin, Vanilla, and Labdanum.
+Habit Rouge opens with Bergamot, Lemon, Orange, and Lime, settles into a heart of Cedar, Sandalwood, Patchouli, and Rose, and dries down to a base of Leather, Amber, Oakmoss, and Vanilla.
 Guerlain's Habit Rouge carries a Statement verdict, a citrus-led wear.

 A divisive classic, this one's either a sophisticated, timeless beauty or a dated nursing home nightmare.
 Its subdued nature in cologne form might disappoint those seeking a beast, but for others, it's refined perfection.
 Best for those who appreciate old-school charm with a subtle presence.